FranciscoCerda/C/PIA/README.md

   ------------
 ```
 ## Video
-[PIA.
-The Hangman Game] (https://youtu.be/ajBDJcPiY80 "PIA.
-The Hangman Game")
+PIA.
+The Hangman Game (https://youtu.be/ajBDJcPiY80)

 ----------------------------------------------------------------------------------------------------------